aristoteleo/dynamo_readthedocs/docs/source/Preprocessor_tutorial.rst

 The recipes in dynamo
 ---------------------

-To make your life easy, currently dynamo supports 4 major receipe for preprocessing.
+To make your life easy, currently dynamo supports 4 major recipes for preprocessing.
 Please find at the end of this tutorial how you can customize your preprocessing method.